 Here's what one of our volunteers, Charlene Forbes, had to say:

-Each event is different in scale and content so volunteering is a fresh experience every time.
+Volunteering is a fresh experience every time.
 The staff and public couldn’t be nicer towards the volunteers and at the end of the day, it’s that reception that keeps me coming back for more.”

 2 Our commitment to volunteers